rafaelfagomes/rafaelfagomes/README.md

 - Learning everything step by step 🌱
 - New connections are allways welcome 🤙
+- A few projects I've done can be found on my [project portfolio][portfolio] 📖
 - I have quite the music taste 🎵

 <br/>